AlmasB/FXGL/README.md

 # Use Case
 FXGL is perfect for small to medium sized games and for beginner / intermediate programmers in JavaFX.
+It is primarily aimed at people who wish to learn and practise game development.
+Hence the readability of code is favored over performance.
+Nevertheless, as development progresses, the code may reach high level quality.
-For larger projects it may not be as suitable, whereas advanced programmers will probably want to work with JavaFX directly.
+For larger projects the library may not be as suitable, whereas advanced programmers will probably want to work with JavaFX directly.
 If you have a use case that FXGL doesn't cover, drop me an email stating the use case and what you have already tried.

 # Directory Structure for FXGL Applications